 Sodium is also an essential mineral in our diets, especially for people who exercise.
 (That’s because you sweat it out.)

 Yes, too much sodium may be an issue for some people, but each serving of Openfit Plant-Based Nutrition contains just 420mg, or 18% the Daily Value.
 It helps you replenish what you lose in sweat — without overdoing it.

 Every chef (or food scientist) has their own unique way of making their creations taste fabulous.
 It might be a secret sauce, a blend of herbs and spices, or a combination of natural flavors.

 We use natural flavors but don’t share the specifics because they’re proprietary.
-They are the “secret sauce” that makes Openfit Plant-Based Protein unique and delicious.
+They are the “secret sauce” that makes Openfit Plant-Based Nutrition unique and delicious.

 The U.S. Food and Drug Administration follows a specific definition of the terms natural flavor, which can come from animal or plant sources.
 Since this is a plant-based product, all the natural flavors here come from plants, too.